BradMcDanel/pss/README.md

 **AAAI Notes**:
 - Each DeiT-S model is around 350MB, which means we were unable to upload a single model as part of the submission.
-- As mentioned in the paper, we apply PSS to both SimMIM (`simmim/`) and DeiT (`deit`) models.
+- As mentioned in the paper, we apply PSS to both SimMIM (`simmim/`) and DeiT (`deit/`) models.
 Thus, we include both repositories as subdirectories in our codebase.
 Currently, we use duplicated files for PSS related code, but this will eventually be refactored into a standalone module.
 - During training, we collect statistics in a json file call `train_log.json`.
 However, this file is around 150MB for a single training (for DeiT-S).
 Therefore, for have subsampled these training files so that you can review a snapshop of the training logs.
 - We provide most of the data necessary to reproduce the figures generated in the main paper and the appendix.
 Refer to the `viz/` directory for information on how to run each script.
 These scripts generate `.pdf` files that are saved in the `figures/` directory.